Bone cancer is a rare cancer that begins in a bone. Bone cancer commonly affects the long bones that can be found in the arms and legs.

 Source: Canadian Cancer Society

-- Swelling or redness (inflammation) near the affected area
+- Swelling or lump in the affected area

-For more information, check out the Cancer Research UK, the American Cancer Society, or the NHS.
+For more information, check out the American Cancer Society.

-- Bone disorders or conditions (e.g.: Paget’s disease of the bone)
+- Conditions affecting the bone (e.g.: Paget’s disease of the bone)

 - Genetic conditions (e.g.: Li-Fraumeni syndrome)

-- Imaging tests (X-ray, MRI, CT scan, PET scan, bone scan)
+- Imaging tests (X-ray, MRI, CT and PET scans)

 - Biopsy